Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 - Search city to city if you can’t find a cheap Advance ticket for your whole journey.
 Try searching for the main part, between two cities, and get separate tickets for the local bits.

-- Split-tickets Strangely, it can sometimes be cheaper buy separate tickets for bits of your journey (but stay on the same train) – ticketclever will check for this automatically.
+- Split-tickets Strangely, it can sometimes be cheaper buy separate tickets for bits of your journey (but stay on the same train) – you can check for this at Trainsplit.com.

-- GroupSave offer gives 1/3 off many ‘Off-Peak’ (not ‘Advance’) tickets for a group of 3 to 9 people travelling together – ticketclever applies this saving automatically.
+- GroupSave offer gives 1/3 off many ‘Off-Peak’ (not ‘Advance’) tickets for a group of 3 to 9 people travelling together – Loco2 automatically applies this saving.

 National Rail (for times)